- Serhat Ahmed

 - School hours are usually from 9:00 to 15:30.

-- Lunch is eaten at school.
+- Lunch is provided at the school.

 - English is the official language of instruction.